impleri/player-skills/readme.md

 # Player Skills

-A library mod that provides a baseline implementation of player-specific skills.
-On its own, this does very little as it is meant to be as un-opinionated as possible.
+A library mod that handles everything related to player-specific skills and skill-based restrictions.
+Included in the box are the following types of restrictions:

+* Mob Spawning
+* Mob Interaction (i.e. right-clicking to trade with a villager)

 Like GameStages and GamePhases, this provides a registry for tracking possible skills as well what skills a given player currently possesses.
 Unlike the other mods, skills are added to a player immediately and leverage ability checking via